passcod/noodle/README.md

 and the router still have the old MAC in the ARP tables.

 Orchestrator notices a node is down, and reschedules its workload on the alive nodes.
-Noodle starts, blathers unsolicited ARP over the network, tables get updated, and traffic starts flowing again.
+Noodle starts, blathers ARP announcements over the network, tables get updated, and traffic starts flowing again.

 ### In a split brain situation